-Vehicles or other modes of transportation that may have been involved in a hit-and-run have the potential to collect paint smears.
+Vehicles or other modes of transportation that may have been involved in a hit and run have the potential for the collection of paint smears.
 Submit the painted surface in its entirety or remove a small portion of the item for submission.